How To Be A Great Diet Friend

-Following on from last week’s post about why your mates don’t want you to lose weight we thought you might like a refresher on how to be the perfect diet friend.
+Following on from why your mates don’t want you to lose weight we thought you might like a refresher on how to be the perfect diet friend.
 So here are five things you might be doing wrong if your pal is trying to lose weight and how to fix them so go on, be a great diet friend.

 To Kill a Mocking Bud